VMAT / RapidArc

 Diff(X) (units: percent)

-The average of the R corr values is subtracted from the R corr value.
-If the absolute value of any column is greater than the configured limit (currently 1.5 percent) then the the entire test is marked as failed.
+The mean of the R corr values is subtracted from the R corr value.
+If the absolute value of any column is greater than the configured limit (currently 1.5 percent) then the entire test is marked as failed.

 Average of absolute deviations (units: percent)

-Calculated by taking the absolute value of each Diff(X) value and then taking their average.
+Calculated by taking the absolute value of each Diff(X) value and then taking their mean.
 If this value exceeds the configure limit (currently 3.0 percent) then the entire test is marked as failed.